csarigumba/aws_serverles_architecture_patterns/router-pattern/README.md

 In the architecture, there is a one Lambda function listening for request.
 Once the request is received, the lambda function will simply determine which task type should be used to process the request.

-The requests types are asynchronous, that is why each lambda function has its own dead-letter-queue to forward the request when there is a failure -- this is to allow the developers to check the messages for investigation.
+The requests types are asynchronous, that is why each lambda function has its own dead-letter-queue to catch failed invocations -- this is to allow the developers to check the messages for investigation.

 In this example, the lambda function is simply interacting with the DynamoDb, a complex business logic will also be possible.